mitre-public/boogie/boogie-xml/README.md

 as the upper bound and altitude 2 as the lower bound; `C` uses altitude 2 as the lower bound.
 Flight levels are converted to feet and keep their flight-level flag.

-The first terminal speed limit becomes an XML at-or-below limit in knots only when it has no altitude qualifier and its aircraft type is absent or `A` (all aircraft).
-Qualified first limits and any second speed limit are retained in notes with their aircraft and altitude qualifiers.
+Terminal speed limits become an XML at-or-below limit in knots only when they have no altitude qualifier and their aircraft type is absent or `A` (all aircraft).
+If both limits apply to all aircraft, the lower maximum is used.
+Qualified limits remain in notes with their aircraft and altitude qualifiers.
-For cycle 2601, 31,037 first speed limits produce 31,004 XML speed limits; the remaining 33 are aircraft-qualified and stay in notes.
+Speed restrictions propagate backward on SIDs and forward on STARs and approaches according to the DAFIF rules; holding-pattern limits apply to the hold itself.
+Aircraft and altitude qualifiers remain attached to inherited restrictions.
+Connected transitions inherit limits common to all contributing branches; conflicting branch-specific limits remain in the source records and are not applied universally to a shared transition.

 DAFIF airway directions are merged using a graph keyed by airway identifier and waypoint identifier/country.
 Overlapping forward and reverse segments share one XML leg; one-way segments carry forward/backward